mnieber/mnieber.github.io/_posts/2023-05-07-style-system-using-inline-styles.md

 ## Introduction: the problem with component libraries

 Many developers opt for component libraries like MaterialUI as a foundation for their applications.
 Such libraries enable rapid user interface development while ensuring a consistent appearance.
-However, this convenience comes at the cost of limited customization options for the components.
-Consequently, the benefits of component libraries present a trade-off: either relinquish control over the customization of specific elements or resort to unconventional and hacky code to circumvent library constraints.
-Choosing limited customization hampers the potential of your UI, while settling for hacky code compromises code quality.
-This, in turn, indirectly affects the UI quality, as maintaining and extending the code becomes more challenging.
+However, customizing the components in ways that were not foreseen by the library can be challenging, and degrade code quality.
+Consequently, the benefits of component libraries present a trade-off: either relinquish control over the customization of specific elements or resort to hacky code to circumvent library constraints.
+Choosing limited customization hampers the potential of your UI, but the same is true when you compromise code quality, since this limits your ability to build the best possible UI.

 ## Outline of this post